jzhou316/sbu-nlp/content/authors/吳恩達/_index.md

 ---
 # Display name
-title: Alice Wu 吳恩達
+title: Niranjan Balasubramanian

 # Full name (for SEO)
-first_name: Alice
+first_name: Niranjan
-last_name: Wu
+last_name: Balasubramanian

 # Username (this should match the folder name)
 authors:
-  - 吳恩達
+  - Niranjan

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor of Artificial Intelligence
+role: Professor

 # Organizations/Affiliations
 organizations:
-  - name: Stanford University
+  - name: Stony Brook University
     url: ''

 # Short bio (displayed in user profile at end of posts)